Kapilvastu Museum: Painted Grey Ware

 Red-slipped ware represents identical types in several shapes.
 The simultaneous use of this ware and grey ware copiously for utensils of daily use in hundreds of contemporaneous sites of Northern India and the western Terai region of Nepāl suggest that both were manufactured in the immediate vicinity of the sites.
-These wares represent the particular significance of its utility as well as its social significance in the contemporary society.
+These wares represent the particular significance of their utility as well as their social significance in contemporary society.
 This ware is reported from various mounds in the region.
 Stratified specimens are reported from Bañjarāhī and Tilaurākoṭ.
-From period I A at Bañjarāhī the red-slipped ware has red core with bright red-slip on it.
+From period I A at Bañjarāhī the red-slipped ware has a red core with a bright red slip on it.
 It is made of purer clay.
 There is a fragment of a high-necked pot with flared ends.
-The other fragment of a basin with a red wash on its surface and having convex-sides and beaded out rim is also reported from this site.
+The other fragment of a basin with a red wash on its surface and convex sides and a beaded out rim is also reported from this site.